BeanyTheCoder/advice-generator-app-main/README.md

 ### Continued development 🚀

-I suppose i could add a loading circle for when a quote is being fetched from the server, but that is not yet decided-
+I suppose i could add a loading circle for when a quote is being fetched from the server, _but that is not yet decided._

-I might or I might not...

 ### Useful resources 📚

-- Big thanks to [this youtube video](https://www.youtube.com/watch?v=2AfzKmgqWUE) - This helped me integrate with the Advice Slip API.
+- [Advice Slip API](https://api.adviceslip.com/) - This generates the advice slips used in this challenge.

 ## Acknowledgments 🙏

-As I said above, I owe a big thanks to [this youtube video](https://www.youtube.com/watch?v=2AfzKmgqWUE), as it helped with the Advice API usage
+- Big thanks to [this youtube video](https://www.youtube.com/watch?v=2AfzKmgqWUE), as it helped with the Advice API usage

 ## Contact 📧